John King (footballer, born 1938): Northwich Victoria

 King moved on to Rochdale as a coach before taking the reins at Northwich Victoria in October 1981.
 He took the club to sixth in the Alliance Premier League in 1981–82, eighth in 1982–83, and seventh in 1983–84.
 He took Victoria to Wembley in 1983, where they lost 2–0 to Telford United in the FA Trophy.
 They travelled to Wembley again for the FA Trophy final in 1984, though a 1–1 draw meant that a replay was held at the Victoria Ground in Stoke-on-Trent; Northwich then beat Bangor City 2–1 to take the trophy back to Drill Field.
-He also led the "Vics" to the Cheshire Senior Cup title in 1984.
+He also led the club to the Cheshire Senior Cup title in 1984.

 Caernarfon Town

 King took charge at Welsh club Caernarfon Town.
 At Northern Premier League side Caernarfon he was at the helm for some of the most successful seasons in the club's history, including the club's 1986–87 FA Cup run to the third round, recording victories over Football League sides Stockport County and York City.